Callitris: Human use

 The wood of cypress-pines is light, soft and aromatic.
 It can be easily split and resists decay; cypress-pine is also termite resistant.
 It is used to make furniture, indoor and outdoor paneling, and fence posts.
 Cypress-pines are occasionally planted as ornamental trees, but their use is restricted by the high risks imposed by their very high flammability in bushfires.

 Previously a plantation of C. intratropica was established outside of Darwin for use in house construction.
-After Cyclone Tracey it was realised that the timber did not resist strong winds and the plantation was abandoned.
+After Cyclone Tracy it was realised that the timber did not resist strong winds and the plantation was abandoned.
 The trees are now used for the production of a blue essential oil, rich in guaiol and chamazulene (the blue compound).
 A number of therapeutic effects are attributed to the essential oil, including antimicrobial and anti-inflammatory effects.